 News flash!
-Yet another new cardiac study from yet another group of respected researchers has been published in yet another medical journal suggesting that (…wait for it!) women receive poorer care during a heart attack compared to our male counterparts.(1)
+Yet another new cardiac study from yet another group of respected Montréal researchers has been published in yet another medical journal suggesting that (…wait for it!) women receive poorer care during a heart attack compared to our male counterparts.(1)

 “We really don’t need yet another study that basically comes down to: ‘Sucks to be female.
 Better luck next life!’, do we?”

 Well, Laura – apparently we do.
 Because those studies just keep on coming. .

-At what point, by the way, do agencies that issue grants to support cardiac research stop spending millions of dollars on “discovering” what Laura and I and countless other female heart attack survivors already know?
-I’ve been writing about research like this for years, and I’m quite frankly tired of continuing to cover the bleedin’ obvious.
+I’m wondering why agencies that issue grants to support cardiac research spend millions of dollars on “discovering” what Laura and I and countless other female heart attack survivors already know.
+I’ve been writing about research like this for years, and I’m tired of continuing to cover the bleedin’ obvious.

-When will some gutsy cardiologist or Emergency Department head or med school out there finally be willing to actually step up to the plate to change the way medicine is practiced so that women who come into Emerg with cardiac symptoms are treated the way men are?
+When will some gutsy cardiologist or Emergency Department head or med school out there actually step up to the plate to change the way medicine is practiced and cardiac research is conducted and medical students are taught so that women who come into Emerg with cardiac symptoms are treated the way men are?

 In this new study of 1,100 heart attack patients admitted to 24 hospitals in Canada, U.S. and Europe (median age: 50), Montréal researchers found that women experiencing heart attack are slower than men to have an EKG done, or to receive lifesaving clot-busting drugs, or to undergo artery-opening revascularization procedures.